 The point is not that this doesn't work or may be inferior to Bach's later more subtle approach.
 It is, however, more obvious and of the immediate moment.
 He achieves a marvelous instant of drama, the temporary hiatus of the music’s drive made all the more powerful because of the constant activity preceding and following it.
 The image is forthright and egalitarian, contrasting with expressions of a private and personal faith often to be found in later works.

 The tenor's final Hallelujahs are very different from those of the previous movement.
 They, by contrast, convey a convincing celebration of the victory over death.
 For the first time in the aria the tenor takes up the joyous semi-quavers which propel him inevitably to his final cadence.

-The fifth movement reverts to the form of a traditional motet without instrumental doubling of the upper lines.
-This time the alto has the phrases of the chorale (an untypical event but see also the fantasia of C 2 (chapter 3) and the other three voices weave around it sometimes, as in the opening bars, imitating each other with clear statements of the chorale melody in diminution.
-The sheer bustling energy coveys the idea of the war between life and death, inevitably won by the former.
+The fifth movement reverts to the form of a traditional motet, without instrumental doubling of the upper lines.
+This time the alto has the phrases of the chorale (an untypical event but see also the fantasia of C 2, chapter 3) and the other three voices weave around it sometimes, as in the opening bars, imitating each other with clear statements of the chorale melody in diminution.
+The sheer bustling energy conveys the idea of the war between life and death, inevitably won by the former.
 This stanza completes the story begun by the tenor of the vanquishing of the devil; in this great battle Life has literally devoured Death.